Thorough. On Target. On Time.

 Primary authorities are the rules of law that are binding upon courts, government, and individuals.
 Examples include statutes, regulations, court orders, and court decisions.
-These are generated by courts, legislatures, and administrative agencies.

 Our legal researchers are efficient and productive

 The resources available to researchers in their search for legal authority are enormous and complex.
 Resources may include paper, film, and electronic or digital records, for example.
 In addition, some resources are indexed well, while others are not.
 For these reasons, many law schools require law students to take classes in legal research.
 Paralegals are also trained in legal research skills, and our certified paralegals are no exception.

 Legal research services from Legal Edge Services reflect our ability to access a wide array of primary and secondary sources.
 For example, these may include legal encyclopedias, treatises, American Law Reports, law reviews, legal periodicals, and various other authorities.

 To get the most from these different resources, our legal research services team brings years of experience and analytical thinking to every project.
 As a result, you can count on our research to be thorough, on target, and on time.